ebirebhisi/altschool-cloud-project/README.md

 Education:

-Cloud Engineering Student – ALT School Africa (Current) BSC.Industrial Mathemaics – University of Benin,Benin city.
+Cloud Engineering Student – ALT School Africa (Current) BSC.Industrial Mathematics – University of Benin,Benin city.
 Ebirebhisi is committed to becoming one of Africa's leading female engineers, driven by a desire to contribute to a future where technology fosters more efficient, sustainable, and connected living.